umass-cs-377/file-io-performance-lab/README.md

 In this step, we will do a quick experiment and see how the **block size** you use to read a file changes performance.

 But what is *block size*?
 The block size **here means **how many bytes your program reads from the file at once**.
-When you call `read(fd, buf, block_size)`, the operating system copies that many bytes from the disk (or cache) into memory before returning.
+When you call `read(fd, buf, block_size)`, the operating system copies that many bytes from the disk into memory before returning.

 Before you start, let’s make a prediction: